AngieLCerrutti/AlphaFoldXplore/README.md

 For notes about how to use AlphaFoldXplore and its functions, see the [wiki](https://github.com/AngieLCerrutti/AlphaFoldXplore/wiki).

-For details about how the predictions work, see the [AlphaFold documentation](https://github.com/deepmind/alphafold).
+For details about how the predictions work and what the results mean, see the [AlphaFold documentation](https://github.com/deepmind/alphafold).

 ## Authors